Blood Drive (The Office): Plot

 A few outsiders attend Michael's party.
-One of the attendees (Tate Hanyok) strikes up a conversation with Dwight Schrute (Rainn Wilson), who tries to sell her paper; Dwight becomes angry when she tells him she already has a paper supplier.
-Another attendee named Lynn (Lisa K. Wyatt) converses with Kevin Malone (Brian Baumgartner), who is still somewhat depressed over his breakup with his fiancée Stacy and walks away when he admits it was she who broke it off.
+One of the attendees strikes up a conversation with Dwight Schrute, who tries to sell her paper; Dwight becomes angry when she tells him she already has a paper supplier.
+Another attendee named Lynn converses with Kevin Malone, who is still somewhat depressed over his breakup with his fiancée Stacy and walks away when he admits it was she who broke it off.
 Kevin returns later to apologize to Lynn and admits he gets nervous talking to pretty girls; Lynn is flattered and gives Kevin her e-mail address.
 Afterwards, Michael is disappointed the woman who lost her glove does not show up and tells the employees they can go home early, but the empathetic staff decide to stay, and encourage Michael to leave with them when she doesn't arrive.

-Stanley Hudson (Leslie David Baker) attempts to get a cookie from a blood drive nurse at the drive by claiming he gave blood earlier and showing a cotton ball taped to his arm as proof.
+Stanley Hudson attempts to get a cookie from a blood drive nurse at the drive by claiming he gave blood earlier and showing a cotton ball taped to his arm as proof.
 The nurse recognizes he is lying because they are using band-aids; a frustrated Stanley leaves, and tells Phyllis, who is about to try the same trick.
-Creed Bratton (Creed Bratton) leaves the blood mobile with a bag of donated blood in his coat pocket.
+Creed Bratton leaves the blood mobile with a bag of donated blood in his coat pocket.